 1971 - GAY BUCCANEER led the field until the Canal Turn first time when he was hampered by a loose horse who carried him so wide he went from first to last in a manner of strides.
 Although he finished the course he could not get anywhere near the leaders thereafter.
 Ironically a year later when he was running loose he did his best to try and carry out the leader Fair Vulgan at the water.
 1971 also saw the mare MISS HUNTER unseat when leading at the Chair and BEAU BOB unseated after jumping Bechers second time in a clear lead (this was not picked up by either the BBC or Movietone cameras)

 1975 - Charlie Swans dad Captain Donald Swan blazed the trail on ZIMULATOR until coming a cropper at the fourth fence

 1976 - John Francome and GOLDEN RAPPER took the lead approaching Bechers second time.
-Taking the brave route down the inside where the drop is at its fiercest they took the most frightening of falls which left Francome unconscious.
+Taking the brave route down the inside where the drop was at its fiercest they took the most frightening of falls which left Francome unconscious.
 Fortunately the horse got up without a scratch but he never returned to Aintree.

 1977 - BOOM DOCKER is dealt with above but after he refused the favourite ANDY PANDY was left in front and by Bechers second time was clear when he fell.

 1978 - TIED COTTAGE and Tommy Carberry on the horses only visit to Aintree blazed the trail until first Bechers when they fell.
-As one wag observed "they tried to jump the fence sideways".
+As one wag observed "they tried to jump the fence lengthways".

 1979 - Another early leader PURDO and Bob Champion fell at first Bechers